nkymark/nkymark.github.io/_pages/tech.md

 `rm -Rf "$(biber --cache)"`

+### Ahkab: Problem producing plots in Python3 ###
+Error/Problem: Plotting graphs using Ahkab in Python3 produces the error "module 'pylab' has no attribute 'hold'".
+Solution: 'Hold' for plots is enabled by default on Python3.
+1) First, find out the directory of which *ahkab* was installed using
+`pip3 list -v`

+2) In the *ahkab* folder, open *plotting.py*.
+Then, look for the lines containing `pylab.hold(True)` and `pylab.hold(False)`.
+Either remove them completely or comment them out.
+3) An alternative solution is to use *ahbab* with Python2.
+However, this is not encouraged due to the deprecation of Python2 and also the lack of support.

 ### Adding Windows Network Printer (Mac) ###
 These steps apply for Mac OS X 10.11 El Capitan and later.
 Adjust accordingly for older versions.